Samuel12209/Arduino-project/README.md

 # Arduino-project
-This is where i share my arduino project code
+This is where i share my arduino project code that i work on